-Not surprisingly, the theme of the 2020 National Day of Prayer is the health and safety of everyone affected by the current coronavirus pandemic.
+Not surprisingly, the theme of the 2021 National Day of Prayer is love, life, and liberty.

 “In our times of greatest need, Americans have always turned to prayer to help guide us through trials and periods of uncertainty.
 As we continue to face the unique challenges posed by the coronavirus pandemic, millions of Americans are unable to gather in their churches, temples, synagogues, mosques, and other houses of worship.
 But in this time we must not cease asking God for added wisdom, comfort, and strength, and we must especially pray for those who have suffered harm or who have lost loved ones.
 I ask you to join me in a day of prayer for all people who have been affected by the coronavirus pandemic and to pray for God’s healing hand to be placed on the people of our Nation.”

 **We will update this post to have the official proclamation when it becomes available, or you can keep an eye out for it here: Proclamations on the National Day of Prayer.

 There aren’t any specific rules for when and how to pray on National Day of Prayer, so it’s pretty much impossible to do it wrong.

 Still, it can be incredibly helpful to have a National Day of Prayer Prayer Guide to offer ideas and suggestions for what to pray, if you’re feeling stuck on ideas.

 Not sure what to pray?
 Here’s a list of things to pray for on National Day of Prayer:

 - Future elections (that the right person will be elected)

 - Our nation’s military

 - For our country’s leaders to have wisdom in decision making